Rocket has hit the teenage years!

 - Deciding to go off and do their own thing

 - Reactive to things they used to be fine with

 - Become easily frustrated and lunge at the end of the lead

 Here’s a few tips to survive the raging hormones, lack of motivation and VERY selective hearing

 They may be driving you mad but the important thing is to stay calm!
 Avoid getting frustrated with them as this will only damage your relationship.
 Easier said than done?
 Try the below!

 Back to Basics

-Take your training back to basics and pretend they know nothing.
+Take your training back to basics.
+Concentrate on relationship building games, having fun together rather than behaviours.
 They will soon pick it all up again really fast and remember why you were so much fun to interact with in the first place.

 Use management while training, so we limit rehearsal of what we don’t want.
 This may mean putting your dog back on a long line for a few months if they are ignoring your recall.